MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

    :::image type="content" source="media/datasharing-with-DataverseMDL.png" alt-text="Configuration options to enable data sharing with Microsoft Dataverse.":::

    When you run processes, such as data ingestion or segment creation, corresponding folders will be created in the storage account you specified above.
-Data files and model.json files will be created and added to the respective subfolders, depending on the process that's run.
+Data files and model.json files will be created and added to the respective subfolders, depending on the process you run.

 ## Reset an existing environment